ericghara/ShockForce/README.md

       * Modeled as an ideal spring (spring rate: 0.87 kg/mm, unless otherwise specified)
   2. Gas Forces:
       * Calculated using ideal gas law.
 These forces arise from isothermal compression of air in the headspace as the fork (motorcycle front suspension) compresses.
 * For the variable being modeled (air gap, spring preload or spring rate), ShockForce sweeps through a range of values, traveling from user specified beginning to end values in user defined increments.
-For each variable value in the sweep, the forces across the full range of suspension travel are modeled.
+For each variable value in the sweep, the forces across the full range of fork travel are modeled.